CCrocilla/sweet_and_sour/README.md

 - ### Share Page:
 This page has Header and Footer consistent with the Home Page.
-The page has an image extended as background on top of which there is a Form that the user can fill to be able to send and share a recipe including an attachment button for images.
+The page has an image extended as background on top of which there is a form that the user can fill to be able to send and share a recipe including an attachment button for images.
-All the fields have been set as required (at exception of the textarea elements for Ingredient and Preparation) and a proper message is displayed to the user if the form is not filled in correctly.
+All the fields have been set as required (at exception of the textarea elements for Ingredient and Preparation) and a proper message is displayed to the user if the form is not filled correctly.
-A Reset Button in order to clear the form and a Submit Button are included.
+A Reset and a Submit Button are included.
 The Reset Button resets the form.
-The Submit Button opens a dummy thank you page in order to provide a clear feedback to the user stating that the recipe has been sent.
+The Submit Button opens a dummy thank you page to provide a clear feedback to the user stating that the recipe has been sent.

 - ### Contact Us Page:
 This page has Header and Footer consistent with the Home Page.
-The page is characterized by an image extended as background on top of which there is a Form that the user can fill for: First Name, Last Name, Email Address and a Radio Button to select the frequency by which the users can receive the newsletter (daily, weekly, monthly).
+The page is characterized by an image extended as background on top of which there is a form that the user can fill with the following information: First Name, Last Name, Email Address and a Radio Button to select the frequency by which the users can receive the newsletter (daily, weekly, monthly).
-A Reset Button in order to clear the form and a Submit Button are included.
+A Reset and a Sign In Button are included.
 The Reset Button resets the form.
-The Submit Button opens a dummy thank you page in order to provide a clear feedback to the user stating that the form has been sent correctly.
+The Sign In Button opens a dummy thank you page to provide a clear feedback to the user stating that the form has been sent correctly.

 - ### Thank you page:
 This page will be triggered when the user clicks on the Submit Button for both the Share and Contact Us Page.
-The page is characterized by an image extended as background on top of which there is a clear message for the user.
+The page is characterized by an image extended as background overlaid by a clear message for the user.
 This page is used to let the user know that the data has been inserted correctly.
-The user have also the possibility to click on the highlighted orange text in order to came back to the Home Page.
+The users have also the possibility to click on the highlighted orange text in order to navigate back to the Home Page.

 - ### 404 Error Page:
 For any broken or incorrect links, the 404 Error page will be triggered.
-Here the user will have an image displayed in the background and a text in the image that will inform that the page is not correct.
+Here the user will have an image displayed in the background and above text box that will inform the users that the page is not correct.
-An hyperlink is present in the text displayed and highlighted in orange in order to allow the user to come back to the Home Page.
+A hyperlink is present in the text displayed and highlighted in orange in order to allow the user to navigate back to the Home Page.

 ---